 How does Izel describe her time fighting for her life at CHEO?
 With a single word: “FUN!”
 The child life specialists, nurses and doctors are always on board for fun.
 “Her first liver biopsy, we came back and her room was decorated like a spaceship and her doll dressed like an astronaut,” Rachelle laughs.
 During a three-hour pass on a 21-day admission, the door to her room was papered over and she had to burst through it to get back in.
 Throw in epic prank battles with the nurses for good measure and you’ve got CHEO’s special kind of FUN.

 Izel is also excited to be a part of the CN Cycle Dream Team and looking forward to the adventures that it brings: TV appearances, a photo shoot and taking the training wheels off her bike.
-It’s the perfect superstar dancing nurse training ground!
+It’s the perfect superstar dancing DJ nurse choreographer training ground!